Gregg Deal: Biography

-Gregg Deal was born in Park City, Utah, to a white father and Native American mother.
+Gregg Deal was born in Park City, Utah to a White American father and Native American mother.
 Deal is an enrolled as a member of the Pyramid Lake Paiute Tribe.

 Deal met his wife, Megan Prymak in Provo, Utah in 1998.
 The following year, they moved to Montclair, Virginia and married.
 Deal enrolled as a student at George Mason University in 1999, studying art with a concentration in painting.
 He and his family lived in the Washington, D.C., area for 17 years before moving to their current place of residence, Colorado Springs, CO.
 He resides there with his wife and five children.

 Career and artwork

 Deal lived and worked as a graphic designer then self-employed artist in the Washington, D.C., area for 16 years.
 After moving to Denver, CO, the Denver Art Museum hosted Deal as a Native Arts Artist-in-Residence.
 Currently, Deal is an Artist-in-Residence at UC Berkeley for the 2017–2018 school year.